-GCE Group invites to take part in XV International Forum on Industrial Safety which will take place in Saint-Petersburg in the white nights season – from May 30 to June 02, 2017.
+GCE Group invites to take part in 16 International Forum on Industrial Safety which will take place in Saint-Petersburg in the white nights season – from 5 to 8 June, 2018.

 The Forum is hosted annually by GCE Group and aims at development of international cooperation and sharing experience on emergencies prevention.

 The Forum is supported by the UN, government of the Russian Federation, CIS Executive Committee, the Russian Ministry of Environment and Natural Resources, IAEA, the Russian Academy of Sciences and other institutions.

 For the past several years the Forum was attended by representatives from 37 countries.

 - On the way to the ideal industrial safety system.
 International experience.